 - upgrading legal

-Building the next generation of law is a task best tackled by multiple likeminded individuals from a variety of fields.
-This journey is open to anyone willing to contribute or learn, be it by sharing ideas, writing code, or simply by providing feedback or asking questions.
+I think building the next generation of law is a task best tackled by multiple likeminded individuals from a variety of fields.
+As I wander through the unknown here myself and we all learned that walking through tall grass alone is dangerous, this journey is open to anyone willing to contribute or learn, be it by sharing ideas, writing code, or simply by providing feedback, asking questions or lurking in Discord...

 I myself will make sure to share everything I am allowed to share here for free, so I will collect and structure links to courses, papers and code that I find interesting myself.
 Therefore, I use this page as a mix of general learning resources I find helpful as well as a personal diary of my journey through all this.
 Also I will assist or teach wherever I can.
 If you are willing join this endeavour, please reach out; most paths at the intersection of law and tech are still very much unbeaten and look for pioneers!
 Oh - also there is an annual beginners course on Python.
 Reach out if you want to join us, then I will get you on our Discord!